If you love OLD barns, you’ll love my book!

 This book will appeal to a wide range of readers.
 Whether you choose to browse through the book, or are a barn enthusiast or history buff engaged completely from beginning to end, the history of these barns will enchant.’

-Here’s a little about me, the author, also from the book’s dust cover.
+Here’s a little about the author, Hugh Fraser:

-‘Hugh Fraser’s love of old-fashioned farm ways started when he grew up on not one, but two Quebec dairy farms—his Fraser family farm until age 11, and then his adopted Bulow family farm.
-Hugh’s upbringing fostered his love of family history and he considers himself lucky as to how things in his life have unfolded.
+‘Hugh Fraser’s love of old-fashioned farm ways started when he grew up on not one, but two Quebec dairy farms—his Fraser family farm until age 11, then his adopted Bulow family farm.
+Hugh says there is nothing like growing up on a dairy farm to prepare you for life’s journey ahead.

-As a teen, Hugh spent part of each summer helping at his grandmother’s farm.
+As a teen, Hugh spent part of each summer helping at his grandparents’ farm.
 They still used real horse-power to bring in the hay for their dairy cattle.
-Hugh drove a team of work horses before driving a car!
+Hugh could drive a team of work horses before driving a car!

-Hugh’s career as an agricultural engineer for the Ontario government gave him the opportunity to visit well over a thousand farms, many with old barns.
-He can recall the layout and unique features of every barn he has ever visited.
+Hugh’s career as an agricultural engineer for the Ontario government and later as a consultant gave him the opportunity to visit thousands of farms, many with old barns.
+He can recall the layout and unique features of each barn.
 He is also adept at explaining technical things in a fun way to non-technical audiences.

 The owner of the consulting firm OTB Farm Solutions, he specializes in issues facing farmers within the urban shadow.

-Hugh and Judith live in St. Catharines, Ontario and have three married children and two grandsons.’
+Hugh and Judith live in St. Catharines, Ontario and have three married children and four wonderful grandchildren.’